Victoria Park, Melbourne: Collingwood Football Club and Victoria Park

 The park's record attendance was set in April 1948, when 47,000 spectators witnessed Collingwood defeat South Melbourne.

 In 1953, Collingwood won its first football premiership since 1936.
 With this success as a springboard, Collingwood secretary, Gordon Carlyon, started negotiations with the Collingwood council to provide for further improvements to the ground.
-The maximum seven year leases granted by local governments did not give the football club enough security of tenure to proceed with the grand plans that were being laid down.
+The maximum seven-year leases granted by local governments did not give the football club enough security of tenure to proceed with the grand plans that were being laid down.
 Carlyon was unsuccessful on several approaches to council until a technicality was found in the Local Council's Act.
-Clause 237 allowed Collingwood to take a long term lease over the ground provided the Club agreed to provide for major improvements to the site.
-Carlyon first approached the council in 1955, but they voted 14 to 1 against the proposal.
-The following year Carlyon sharpened his approach and took a new, even better plan to the council and once again the council voted 8 to 7 against.
+Clause 237 allowed Collingwood to take a long-term lease over the ground provided the club agreed to provide for major improvements to the site.
+Carlyon first approached the council in 1955, but they voted 14–1 against the proposal.
+The following year Carlyon sharpened his approach and took a new, even better plan to the council and once again the council voted 8–7 against.
 Carlyon asked one of the dissenting councillors why he voted against the proposal and was surprised to discover that seven of the eight councillors were concerned that they would lose their free entry to Collingwood home games if the football club took control of the ground.
-Within weeks Carlyon returned to the Council with the very same proposal and a handful of Social Club memberships which turned the vote 14 to 1 in favour and Collingwood was then set up with control of its own home ground until 1996.
+Within weeks Carlyon returned to the council with the very same proposal and a handful of social club memberships which turned the vote 14–1 in favour and Collingwood was then set up with control of its own home ground until 1996.

 Ground improvements

 The social club, now known as the Bob Rose Stand, was the first to be completed.
 It was opened in 1959 by the state governor, Sir Dallas Brooks.
 The next stand to go up was the R.T.
 Rush stand in 1965 (opened in 1966), named after former premiership player and club administrator Bob Rush.
 This allowed fans to have a significantly better view than the old open concrete terrace and hill.
-The old Member's Stand built in 1909 was pulled down to make way for the Sherrin stand in 1969.
+The old Member's Stand built in 1909 was pulled down to make way for the Sherrin Stand in 1969.
 Only two thirds were completed and the final third of the Sherrin Stand was finished in 1978.

 Right up to the late 1980s work continued to upgrade and modernise the facilities at the ground and the plans were laid down to create further covered seated areas for patrons as pressure was placed on the club by the new nationally based competition to abandon the ground and relocate to the MCG.
 Local residents objected to the new plans.
 The club secured approval from the council, but after the election that followed the new councillors retracted that support and would not allow the club to continue work on the development of the site.